FusionAuth/fusionauth-example-kickstart/README.md

 This kickstart is used by FusionAuth in development to bypass the setup wizard and create a few example users and configurations.

-*docs-and-blog*

-This directory contains kickstart files corresponding to example applications and blog posts.

-See https://fusionauth.io/docs/extend/examples/ and https://fusionauth.io/blog/ for some of these examples.

 *kitchen-sink*

 Shows an example of a bit of everything, including environment variables, UUID generation, including JSON files and text files and changing the default tenantId.